LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Preliminaries

 \rparagraph{Granularity} Formally, given an input query $q$, an LLM parameterized by $\theta$ generates a response $y = \pi_{\theta}(q)$.
 Confidence estimation can be performed at various granularities depending on whether the confidence score is assigned at the level of atomic claims (a short sentence conveying a single piece of information) \citep{zhang2024atomic, jiang2024graph, fadeeva-etal-2024-fact}, for each sentence \citep{zhang-etal-2024-luq, manakul-etal-2023-selfcheckgpt}, or the whole passage \citep{zhang-etal-2024-luq, huang2024calibrating}.
 For sentence-level confidence estimation, the response $y$ is defined as: \( y = \pi_{\theta}(q) \) consisting of a sequence of sentences \( \mathbf{s} \) and corresponding confidence scores \( \mathbf{c} \):

-where $s_i$ represents the $i^{th}$ sentence and $c_i \in [0, 1]$ denotes the corresponding confidence score, representing the estimated probability of factual correctness; higher values indicate greater confidence.
+where $s_i$ represents the $i^{th}$ sentence and $c_i \in [0, 1]$ denotes the corresponding confidence score (\ie the estimated probability of factual correctness).

-\rparagraph{Factuality Evaluation} Each sentence $s_i$ is assigned a factuality score $f_i \in [0,1]$, reflecting its actual factual accuracy.
-These factual scores $\mathbf{f}$ are obtained by prompting an oracle verification model $\mathcal{O}$ with suitable supporting evidence $E$ pertinent to the query $q$:
+\rparagraph{Factuality Evaluation} Each sentence $s_i$ is assigned a factuality score $f_i \in [0,1]$, reflecting its actual factual correctness.
+These factual scores $\mathbf{f}$ are obtained by prompting an oracle verification model $\mathcal{O}$ with supporting evidence $E$ pertinent to the query $q$:

 \rparagraph{Confidence Evaluation} To evaluate these confidence scores, the objective is to ensure the confidence scores $c_i$ generated by the model are well-calibrated and closely align with the independently determined factuality scores $f_i$.
 This calibration requirement is expressed as: